MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 ## Create cluster set VMs

-After creating the cluster set, the next step is to create new VMs.
+After creating the cluster set, the next step is to create VMs.
 You should perform the following checks beforehand:

-- Available memory on each cluster node
+- Check available memory on each cluster node
-- Available disk space on each cluster node
+- Check available disk space on each cluster node
-- Specific VM storage requirements in terms of speed and performance
+- Check any specific VM storage requirements in terms of speed and performance

-The below commands will identify the optimal cluster and deploy the VM on it.
-In the below example, a new VM is created as follows:
+The `Get-ClusterSetOptimalNodeForVM` command identifies the optimal cluster and then deploy the VM on it.
+In the below example, a new VM is created as follows with:

 - 4 GB available
 - 1 virtual processor